 It’s important to not focus on the scale.
 In the beginning, you may lose a lot of weight.
 I lost 5 lbs in one week!
 But, as my body acclimated and I worked out more, my weight loss has averaged .9 lb a week.
 Focus more on how you feel and how your clothes are fitting.
 That makes all the food math worth it, right?

 Though I’m certainly not a nutritionist or an expert, I just wanted to share what has worked for me.
 Only you know your body and what is best for you.
 This formula is a good starting off point and you can adjust your macros as you think is best for you.
-Stay tuned for a post with more info on what I eat, how my macros break down, and the best part of this entire process: the refeed meal.
+Stay tuned for a post with more info on what I eat and how my macros break down.
 If I can do it, anyone can.
 Seriously.